AbhiPawar5/Machine-Learning/README.md

 # Machine-Learning
 Collection of Machine Learning projects implemented via Python and other supporting libraries

 ### Note : A lot of improved/latest code has not been updated over time.
-Sincere Apologies!
+Apologies!

 #### 1) Fruit Classification using Machine Learning :
     Supporting Dataset : fruit_data_with_colors.txt